MaxiAlz/MaxiAlz/README.md

 ## About me:

-👷‍♂️After to work in different things, in 2021 I proposed to me learning full-time about Information Technologies focuse to MERN stack💻.
-The IT was a new world for me,  that it won all my passion in a short time⏳,I'm really happy to working like a developer in a Argentina Team, after to work in different companies currently i'm working in proyecto for a statal enterprises projects of my country 😁, but i never stop to learn other technologies or somethin about this incredible world📚
+👷‍♂️ After going through various work experiences in large companies, I am currently very pleased to be working as a developer in an Argentine team.
+I collaborate on projects for state organizations in my country and also work as a freelancer on my own initiatives and for other clients. 😁,

+¡ I never stop to learn other technologies or somethin about this incredible world!📚

+Web Developer since 2020

 <br/>